 Student organizations provide opportunities for leadership growth and development and support the social, educational, and cultural life of Arcadia University.
 You are encouraged to join and serve in Arcadia student organizations.
 By participating you will grow personally and professionally while building new friendships and developing key leadership skills.
 Review our current student organization offerings below.
 Find even more details on KnightLife!

 At the start of each semester, the Office of Engagement and New Student Programs hosts an Activities and Resource Fair where students can meet, learn more, and join organizations.

 KnightLife is the main hub for all things student organizations and campus involvement.
 You can find campus events, become a member of a student organization, register for leadership and professional development opportunities, and more with just the click of a button.
 Instructions to create your account can be found here.
 Download the KnightLife app to stay connected on your mobile device!

 Start a New Organization!

 Do you not see a student organization of interest?
 Are you unsure if we have a particular group?
 Are you interested in starting a new organization or re-activating an existing organization?
 The first step is to reach out to the Graduate Assistant for Campus Activities in the Office of Engagement and New Student Programs by emailing email@example.com.
-The last date to complete a new student organization interest form is Monday, 3/26.
-The last date to complete a student organization reactivation form is Monday, 4/9.
+The last date to complete a new student organization interest form and student organization reactivation form is Tuesday, 3/26.